 At first glance, their actions often seem paradoxical, they break with familiar patterns, and visions often alternate between megalomania and world improvement.
 However, these visionaries are always driven by a concern that manifests itself in products or services.

 Consuming these objects also focuses on the concern: you consume something because you share the values that the company embodies, and you want to support the pursuit of those goals.
-Namely, sustainability has its price.
-Anyone who pursues a mission is not simply about cost reduction.
+And this sustainability has its price.
+Because who pursues a mission, it is not about simple cost reduction - certainly not at the expense of others or the environment.

 Purpose is the biggest goal